prettydiff/biddle/documentation/documentation.md

 The default publication point is the *publications* directory in biddle.
 An application may be published to any location permitted by the operating system.
 The published location is stored as the *directory* property in the published.json file.

 ### Versions
 Versions in biddle are completely free form.
-[SemVer](http://semver.org/) is strongly encourage, but any string is accepted.
+[SemVer](http://semver.org/) is strongly encouraged, but any string is accepted.

 ### Latest Version
 In addition to publishing a specified version of an application biddle will also create a *latest* version in the following criteria is met: